 The SWFF is in Lawrenceville, Georgia at Southern Performing Arts Academy where our main theatre, which seats over 100.
 We have a smaller secondary screening room which seats 60-75 and a third room dedicated to our panel discussions & workshops.
 It also contains a large open venue for our Vendors and other guests as well.
 Our goal is to provide independent film makers with a place where they can share their innovative and artistic talents to the masses.
 We are excited to be handing out awards to some of the most innovative and artistic film makers in a variety of categories of competition to demonstrate our appreciation of such creative works.
 Our venue is easily accessible from the highway.
 We look forward seeing you at the 2016 Something Wicked International Film Festival.

-This is our second year of the SWFF it is an extension of Program Director Kevin Powers' work through the GCI Film Festival (three years and counting) as well as his previous work with the Fright Fest Film Festival (Gainesville, GA) and the Cinemacabre Film Festival (Gainesville, GA).
+This is our third year of the SWFF it is an extension of Program Director Kevin Powers' work through the GCI Film Festival (2012-2014) as well as his previous work with the Fright Fest Film Festival (Gainesville, GA) and the Cinemacabre Film Festival (Gainesville, GA).
 This film festival is designed to spotlight the talents of those in the niche genres that are sometimes over looked by many mainstream film festivals, so you will find more films in the animation, horror, fantasy, and science fiction genres here than in any of the other film festivals that Mr. Powers has been a part of.